 Clothes Iron & Ironing Board

 Discussing the proper pressing of men’s clothing will reveal the fanatic in many a clothes horse.
-The basic set up, a simple steam iron and an ironing table, are the same that they have always been, and no man who cares about his clothes should go without these crucial wardrobe pieces.
+The basic set up, a simple steam iron and an ironing table, is the same that they have always been, and no man who cares about his clothes should go without these crucial wardrobe pieces.
 But, there are other options out there worth exploring if you are particular about how your clothes are pressed, or you simply prefer to have the best.
 Traditional ironing boards can be flimsy and unstable, which is why many clothing aficionados turn to purchasing professional vacuum ironing tables for in-home use.

 Vacuum boards are essentially a heavy-weight ironing board with a foot-operated fan.
 The fan can be used in one of two ways.
 By pressing the pedal, the fan can draw air down and through the table, which helps secure the garment to the table with a vacuum action while more quickly drawing out steam.
 The fan can be reversed to gently puff air under a garment, which aids in the gentle ironing of delicate materials or fabrics with a nap, such as corduroy and velvet.

 Vacuum tables are a staple owned by bespoke tailors, dry cleaners, and other garment makers.
 For professional results, consider the Reliable The Board Home Vacuum and Up-Air Pressing Table.